ElijahLynn/ElijahLynn-chrome-extension-jenkins-nudge/README.md

 # jenkins-nudge

+> ⚡️ this entire extension was vibe coded. there are probably inaccuracies, but it works.

 jenkins-nudge is a chrome extension that lets you receive instant desktop notifications when your Jenkins jobs finish, right from the Jenkins web UI. it adds a 'notify on job completion' button next to the 'edit description' button on job and console pages, so you never miss a build result.

 ## features